SB428 Alabama 2013 Session

 - Sexually exploited children, conviction or delinquency adjudication for prostitution prohibited, transfer from juvenile court prohibited, retention of jurisdiction by juvenile court, county services for, required, Sec.
 13A-12-123 added

-This bill would prohibit the transfer of a case involving a sexually exploited child who commits an act of prostitution from the jurisdiction of juvenile court to any adult court.
+- Prohibits transfer of a case involving a sexually exploited child who commits prostitution from juvenile court to adult court; juvenile court retains jurisdiction and can issue protective orders or hearings as needed.

 - Subjects